-- 3.1 As a general rule, only sheepdogs with a documented or known history of pedigree can be registered. - 3.2 Where application is made to register a dog or dogs where there is no documented history of breeding, the Secretary must assess the appropriateness of the dog(s) being registered by taking the following course of action: - (a) Make appropriate enquiries with the assistance of the owner of the dog(s) to establish their breeding history which would indicate that registration is appropriate.
-If the immediate sire and dam of the dog(s) to be registered can be identified and their working history and characteristics are consistent with the aims of the Association, the dog(s) should be formally registered. - (b) If there is no documented or proven history of the dog(s) for which registration is being sought it will be necessary for the working ability of the dog(s) to be assessed by three Council members (with the appropriate knowledge and experience) at a convenient time, taking into consideration the age of the dog(s) for which registration is being sought.
-No registration can take place without this assessment.
+3.1 As a general rule, only sheepdogs with a documented or known history of pedigree can be registered.

+3.2 Where application is made to register a dog or dogs where there is no documented history of breeding, the Secretary must assess the appropriateness of the dog(s) being registered by taking the following course of action:

+(a) Make appropriate enquiries with the assistance of the owner of the dog(s) to establish their breeding history which would indicate that registration is appropriate.
+If the immediate sire and dam of the dog(s) to be registered can be identified and their working history and characteristics are consistent with the aims of the Association, the dog(s) should be formally registered.

+(b) If there is no documented or proven history of the dog(s) for which registration is being sought it will be necessary for the working ability of the dog(s) to be assessed by three Council members (with the appropriate knowledge and experience) at a convenient time, taking into consideration the age of the dog(s) for which registration is being sought.
+Video applications showing the working ability of the dog(s) will be accepted.

+(c) Once a member has won a Novice trial (or higher), their level of experience will be accepted and they not be required to have a dog assessed for natural working ability.

-- (c) Any decision made by the Council in relation to the registration of a dog or litter of dogs is final and not reviewable. - 3.3 The registration of dogs with existing Working Sheepdog Associations in the Australian states, the Australian Working Border Collie Registry, the Working Kelpie Council and the International Sheep Dog Association will be recognised by this Association.
+(d) Any decision made by the Council in relation to the registration of a dog or litter of dogs is final and not reviewable.

+3.3 The registration of dogs with existing Working Sheepdog Associations in the Australian states, the Australian Working Border Collie Registry, the Working Kelpie Council and the International Sheep Dog Association will be recognised by this Association.